matus-kocik/django-template/README.md

 - conftest.py: Contains reusable fixtures for tests.
 - test_sample.py: A simple test file to demonstrate how tests are structured.

+## Optional: VS Code Settings

+This template includes optional configuration files for Visual Studio Code.
+If you’re using VS Code, these files can streamline your setup:

+- `.vscode/settings.json.example`: Configures auto-formatting and linting on save.
+- `.vscode/launch.json.example`: Prepares the debugger for Django.

+To use these files:

+1. Copy the examples to their respective locations:

+    ```bash
+    cp .vscode/settings.json.example .vscode/settings.json
+    cp .vscode/launch.json.example .vscode/launch.json
+    ```

+2. Adjust settings if needed to match your environment.

 ## 🛠 Tools and Dependencies